Facts About Bravecto

 - In a well-controlled field study Bravecto was used concurrently with other medications, such as vaccines, anthelmintics, antibiotics and steroids.
 No adverse reactions were observed when Bravecto was used at the same time as other medications.1,2

-- The rate of all adverse event reports is classified as rare.
+- The overall worldwide reporting rate for adverse events for Bravecto remains classified as rare.
 The most common reported events are mild and transient gastrointestinal upset, which are consistent with, and noted on, the product licence.

 - Clinical research data and analysis of adverse events do not demonstrate a causal relationship between Bravecto and liver or kidney issues or cancer.